sharife/goldenthread-v2/site/content/productions/11-reflections-san-francisco.md

       credit: ensemble
       image: https://ucarecdn.com/45f95e7f-50d7-4a4c-890a-bfa9e320c4c9/
 mentions:
-  heading: Story Circles in May, 2024
+  heading: ""
-  text: >-
+  text: ""
-    ***11Reflections: San Francisco*** invites Southwest/Central Asian and North African (SWANA), Middle Eastern/North African/South Asian (MENASA), and Muslim American artists, BIPOC artists and allies, and impacted communities in the Bay Area to participate in Story Circles, workshops, creative writing, and theatre-making in response to the question: What has the impact of the post-9/11 era been in your city, and how does it connect to what’s happening today?

-    We invite SWANA, MENASA, Muslim American artists, BIPOC artists, and allies in the Bay Area to participate in Community Story Circle workshops led by [Andrea Assaf](https://www.art2action.org/artists/andrea-assaf) as part of the *11Reflections: San Francisco* project.

-    Monday, May 13, 6-9pm

-    Community Story Circle @ Brava!

-    Presented by Aviva Arts \

-    \

-    Thursday, May 16, 5:30-8:30pm

-    Community Story Circle @ Red Poppy Art House!

-    Presented by Red Poppy
 bottom:
   logos:
     - image: https://ucarecdn.com/00de42c3-2bf3-429a-b12f-70c0d575a062/
     - image: https://ucarecdn.com/84b8a29c-018e-4cee-98cf-a6c2b8ad0d97/
     - image: https://ucarecdn.com/d6241c67-b7a4-42b6-b89c-5ea230ee2893/
     - image: https://ucarecdn.com/3b017edf-3d31-4ec9-ad7c-a0548f5e477c/
+  text: >-
-  text: Co-Produced by Golden Thread Productions, Brava for Women in the Arts,
-    Art2Action, and in collaboration with Aviva Arts and Red Poppy Art House.
+    Co-Produced by Golden Thread Productions, Brava for Women in the Arts, Art2Action, and in collaboration with Aviva Arts and Red Poppy Art House.

+    *11Reflections: San Francisco* is made possible in part by generous support from the Sam Mazza Foundation, the Zellerbach Family Foundation, Women Arts, and the Walter and Elise Haas Foundation.
+Additional Art2Action funding is provided by the Ford Foundation.
 ---
+## An Ensemble Creation Process

-***11Reflections: San Francisco*** invites Southwest/Central Asian and North African (SWANA), Middle Eastern/North African/South Asian (MENASA), and Muslim American artists, BIPOC artists and allies, and impacted communities in the Bay Area to participate in Story Circles, workshops, creative writing, and theatre-making in response to the question: What has the impact of the post-9/11 era been in your city, and how does it connect to what’s happening today?
+***11Reflections: San Francisco*** w﻿as built by an amazing ensemble of artists of Southwest/Central Asian and North African (SWANA), Middle Eastern/North African/South Asian (MENASA), and Muslim American artists, BIPOC artists and allies, and impacted communities in the Bay Area.
+In May, 2024, these artists and community members gathered in Story Circles to take part in workshops and creative writing exercises in response to this question: What has the impact of the post-9/11 era been in your city, and how does it connect to what’s happening today?

+T﻿hese Story Circles were hosted by our partners, Aviva Arts and Red Poppy Art House.